MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgettxdrainpacketfragmentiterator.md

 Client drivers typically call **NetRingGetTxDrainPacketFragmentIterator** to begin the process of draining transmitted fragments from the fragment ring to the OS.
 Drivers later complete this process by calling [**NetRingSetTxDrainFragmentIterator**](netringsettxdrainfragmentiterator.md).

-For an animation and code example of draining fragments from the fragment ring to the OS for Tx, see [Using net rings and net ring iterators](using-net-rings-and-net-ring-iterators.md).
+For an animation and code example of draining fragments from the fragment ring to the OS for Tx, see [Net rings and net ring iterators](net-rings-and-net-ring-iterators.md).

 ## Requirements